 Situated within the Tarentaise valley, La Plagne is more than just a single resort destination.
 In fact, there are ten different villages that combine to give skiers a variety of terrains to test their skills on.
 Each of these villages are conveniently linked by pistes, lifts and roads, making travelling between each a breeze.

 The higher reaches of the resort offer many of the gentler runs that will be best suited to seniors who wish to take things easy whilst on the slopes.
 Belle Plagne and Plagne Centre have a wide range of simple blue runs that are still beautiful to ski on.

 For those who wish to be a little more daring, the runs of Bellecôte Glacier and Roche de Mio will prove to be irresistible.
 2,700m of pristine powder await those ready to take on the challenge and many visitors begin on the south face as this has the kinder terrain.

 Once your confidence is high the north face can be tackled, but beware – this is not a place for the faint hearted.
 Adrenaline inducing couloirs and traverses are plentiful, and only the more experienced skiers should attempt this part of the La Plagne resort.

 However, it’s important to remember that regardless of where you choose to ski, having adequate ski insurance is essential when embarking on an alpine break.
-We cover up to age 70 for winter sports cover for your time on the slopes.
-Terms and conditions apply.

 Where To Stay